cube-drone/rt0/players-guide/src/player/generated/basic_combat.md

 * Discard the card played on Blur at the beginning of your next turn.

 ## Feint
+_With a well-considered feint, you can make your opponent show their hand._

 * Only players with Wise can use Feint.
 * Place The Moon on Feint.
   * Reveal a hidden Intent and